 *** Graduate Payroll Deduction is only open until day 10 of the Fall and Spring Semester and cannot be changed after this date.
 Enrollment in a prior semester does not carry over to the next; you must re-enroll.

 If you need to make changes to your payroll deductions prior to Day 10, please email the requested changes to email@example.com from your UConn email account.

 Bi-weekly payroll deduction limits

-    The first deduction will occur in the first paycheck after day 10, which is scheduled for February 10th, running though the April 21st check date.
+The first deduction will occur in the first paycheck after day 10, which is scheduled for September 21st, running though November 30th check date.

 The bi-weekly payroll deduction limits shown below are based on the number of weekly hours required by your assistantship.
 If your Assistantship requires:

 20 hours/week: max deduction is $950.00

 *** In order to be eligible for payroll deduction, all prior term fees and charges must be paid in full.
 Additionally, all current term fees and charges in excess of your total Payroll Deduction Contract must be paid in full by the first day of classes to avoid late fees or a hold on your account.